Telephone (+44) 0191 5109206

 - Production of a tape of self-penned children’s songs for primary school support entitled The Splash Hits of Diver Dan

 - Production of a tape of Victorian Songs to support primary history and tied into national curriculum levels used in over 100 Cleveland schools

 - Having numerous samples of my innovative educational work featured in articles in the Times Educational Supplement

 While working as a freelancer I produced the song and music pages for the Civic Trust’s Heritage Open Days Schools’ support project.
 I have also worked with adults and lectured – from family history and local history groups to national and university audiences.
-I work at a rate commensurate with supply teaching but also take into account travel and accommodation costs where necessary.
+I worked at a rate commensurate with supply teaching but also took into account travel and accommodation costs where necessary.